koreymacdougall/config_files/notes/cheatsheet.md

         - python3 -m venv {env name}
     - python 2.7
         - virtualenv --python=/usr/bin/{version} {env name}
+## using venv + pip + bpython
+    - after installing bpython in venv, needed to deactivate/reactivate the venv for it to see pip3 installed pkgs within bpython...
+I dunno
+## use jupyter lab with venv
+      - create, activate venv
+      - install kernel: ipython kernel install --user --name={venv name}
+      - select kernel in notebook/lab
 # RAILS
 ## redo a migration (for example, if botched the structure & have fixed it)
     - rails db:migrate:redo